JSischo/Waupaca_repo/technologies.md

     Pandas - will be use to clean, process, and perform exploratory analysis on our dataset.

-    Other Python libraries used:  Numpy, GeoPy, Nomanatium, Matplotlib
+    Other Python libraries used:  Numpy, GeoPy, Nominatum, Matplotlib

 ## II.
 Database Storage: